ivardesign/viva-la-vue-workshop/README.md

 Just like `<div>`, `<h1>`, `<img>` and `<p>` tags, we have ***created our own new version of HTML elements.***

 > THIS IS the power of components!
-We have created our own HTML elements!
+> 🔥🔥🔥 We have created our own HTML elements!! 🔥🔥🔥

 Moreso, now that we’ve created this `BouncingBall.vue` building block, we can use it over and over again.
 Try using the `<bouncing-ball>` component a few times.
 See how easy it is to reuse.